-I think we need to be asking: How is technology moving and how is that going to change the nature of temptation?
-I think it is quite possible that what we are going to be seeing is a kind of four dimensional sort of reality for porn where there is a virtual reality created that can be indistinguishable from an actual sexual encounter.
-There are already people talking about what is going to happen when there is, for instance, the use of life like robots, for instance, for sexual immorality and so forth.
-I think we need to be ready for that and to expect that.
+I think we need to be asking, How is technology moving and how is that going to change the nature of temptation?
+I think it is quite possible that what we are going to be seeing is a kind of four-dimensional sort of reality for porn where there is a virtual reality created that can be indistinguishable from an actual sexual encounter.
+There are already people talking about what is going to happen when there is the use of life-like robots for sexual immorality and so forth.
+I think we need to be ready for that and expect that.

-And then I also think we need to recognize that while we are making a good deal of progress on the life issue as it relates to abortion I worry about the way that the abortion issue is becoming less clinical and more chemical and so I worry about what is going to happen when, like pornography, abortion brings with it that illusion of anonymity, where someone simply has to go and to get a prescription from a local pharmacy in order to destroy this life within them.
+And then I think we need to recognize that while we are making a good deal of progress on the life issue as it relates to abortion, I worry about the way that the abortion issue is becoming less clinical and more chemical.
+So, I worry about what is going to happen when, like pornography, abortion brings with it that illusion of anonymity: someone simply has to go and get a prescription from a local pharmacy in order to destroy this life within them.
 I think that is something we are going to have to be watching and ready to address within our churches as well.

 Living Water and a Wedding Feast

 Short term, I think the sexual revolution is going to continue ravaging churches, communities, and neighborhoods.
 But long term, I think the sexual revolution is going to leave a lot of people wanting.
 It is not going to be able to carry through on its promises.
 And so we need to be ready for those — like the woman at the well in Samaria — to be able to speak not only about what it is that they are doing wrong with a call to repentance, but also to say, “We have water that you know not of.
 We have living water that actually satisfies” (see John 4:7–15).
 We need to be able to articulate better why we believe the things that we believe about marriage and sexuality, not only because they are moral, but because they are based and rooted in the gospel.